 - 2 tablespoons unsalted butter melted

-Place all ingredients in a blender and mix until well combined, scraping the sides to incorporate all flour.
+Place all ingredients plus ONLY one tablespoon of melted butter in a blender and mix until well combined, scraping the sides to incorporate all flour.

 Cover and let batter rest for a minimum of 30 minutes.